Insect bites and stings

 How to treat scorpion and centipede stings

-Take these steps if stung by a scorpion or a centipede:
+Take these steps if you are stung by a scorpion or a centipede:

 How to treat caterpillar stings to the skin

-Take these steps if stung by a caterpillar:
+Take these steps if you are stung by a caterpillar:

 How to treat leech bites

 When leeches latch on to skin, their bites are relatively painless; however, their saliva contains an anticoagulant.
-This stops clots forming when the hosts skin has been broken and allows the leech to feed on their blood.
+This stops a clot forming where the host’s skin has been broken and allows the leech to feed on the host’s blood.

 Applying salt, salt water or vinegar to an actively feeding leech will cause it to fall off, but a leech will usually fall off without any treatment after about 20 minutes or when the leech becomes swollen.